ragamarkely/scanalytics/README.md

-# scadiPy (Supply Chain Analytics & Design in Python)
+# scanalytics
-scaiPy is a Python implementation of several analyses used in Supply Chain Analytics & Design.
+scanalytics is a Python implementation of several analyses used in Supply Chain Analytics & Design.
 The goal of writing this program is to programmatically solve problems encountered in some Supply Chain Analytics and Design class assignments, thus minimizing tedious manual work in spreadsheet.

 # Table of Content
 * Clarke-Wright Savings Algorithm for Vehicle Routing Problem